 Who is Sisterlocks Suitable For?

 Sisterlocks can be done on relaxed or natural hair.
 They can also be installed with as short as an inch and a half of hair.
-This is another difference from Dreadlocks which must be done on only on natural hair.
+This is another difference from Dreadlocks which must be done only on natural hair.

 Sisterlocks thrive the best when done on coarser hair textures.
 All Type 4 hair types will look great with Sisterlocks.
 This hair type will make installation easier, and their locs will have a lot of body and fullness to them.

-Sisterlocks installation also should not hurt; however, for women with a more sensitive scalp, you may experience some discomfort.
+Sisterlocks installation should not hurt; however, for women with a more sensitive scalp, you may experience some discomfort.
 The movements used in installing them can be a lot for anyone that is tender-headed.

 When to Wear the Style?